 WordPress core

-The perfmatters_defer_js filter allows you to manipulate JS deferral.
-Below is an example of how to turn off defer on pages only.
+There are multiple filters in Perfmatters you can utilize to manipulate how JavaScript deferral works.
+Below is an example of how to turn off defer on pages only using the perfmatters_defer_js

 add_filter('perfmatters_defer_js', function($defer) {